mariadb-corporation/mariadb-columnstore-api/README.md

 ## Windows 10 (x64)

-Currently only the documentation can't be built on Windows.
+Currently only the documentation cannot be built on Windows.

 mcsapi requires the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) (x64) to be executable.